SandyRodger/capstone/W1_D4_functional_system_design_&_caches_CDN/caching_reading.md

 ### Cache replacement policies
 1. Least Recently Used
+- most common strategy.
+- Common interview question
 2. Least Frequently used
 3. FIFO
+  - maybe a news
 4. Random Replacement
+  - not used a lot

 ### Comparison of different replacement policies

 -LRU and LFU are more effective but have a performance cost due to complexity

-### Cache invalidation strategies
+### Cache invalidation strategies (write strategies)
+- 2 hardest things in coding -> variable naming & cache invalidation
 - write through cache : write to cache and DB simultaneously. total consistency and protection from crashes.
 Higher latency for writes.
   - over-write
 - write around cache : write directly to storage bypassing the cache
-  - so cache record gets deleted? (implied)
+  - so cache record is bypassed -> it's a problem now that the data is state.
+So you need some invalidation strategy.
+  - So writing to the cache and invalidating the cache are 2 separate things.
   - This is the exception becasue we aren't saving to the cache
 - write back cache : data is only written to the cache.
 Data is only written to permanent storage under certain conditions
   - update the cache and then update the database when a X (like cache is full)
 - write behind cache: similar to above, but data is written to permanent storage at specified intervals.
   - when you write data you're saying "I am going to invalidate anything on the cache relating to that data"
+- caches are rarely down (they're pretty stable)
+### Read strategies

 ### Cache invalidations methods
-- purge: everything related to a URL
+- purge: everything related to a URL (or other key) immediately removed
 - refresh: always retrieves from origin server and refreshes the cache.
-- ban: any cached content matching the criteria is removed
+- ban: any cached content matching the criteria is invalidated -> then the next time the data is requested the data is removed
 - time-to-live: after some time the data is removed
 - stale-while-revalidate: "Well here's what I got, let me just check it's the latest one"
 ### Cache performance metrics